 The Conversation Iceberg in Action

-All of that is important.
-But like an iceberg, what is visible above the surface is only a small fraction of what determines how the interaction will unfold.
+All of that is important, but like an iceberg, what is visible above the surface is only a small fraction of what determines how the interaction will unfold.

 Beneath the words lie assumptions, emotions, identity concerns, past experiences, and subtle power dynamics.
 These hidden layers shape the conversation more so than any carefully constructed sentence.
 If we ignore them, they still influence the conversation — just unconsciously.